ansible/ansible/docs/docsite/rst/network/getting_started/first_playbook.rst

 This manual connection also establishes the authenticity of the network device, adding its RSA key fingerprint to your list of known hosts.
 (If you have connected to the device before, you have already established its authenticity.)

-Run Your First Network Ansible Command
+Run your first network Ansible command
 ==================================================

 Instead of manually connecting and running a command on the network device, you can retrieve its configuration with a single, stripped-down Ansible command: